Top

 2. Templo de Santo Domingo

-It is my favorite monument in Oaxaca, a building that arises from a square where the agaves grow and where the tourists and locals meet to enjoy this vivid place.
+It’s my favorite monument in Oaxaca, a building that rises from a vast square where agaves grow and where tourists and locals alike gather to enjoy this lively place.

 3. Basílica de Nuestra Señora de Soledad and Plaza de la DaNZA